-For the PY 2020 planning process, the City hosted two public hearings.
-The first, held on February 20, 2020 provided an explanation of the CDBG program and invited questions and comments from attendees.
-At the end of the public hearing, the City hosted a pre-application workshop for agencies interested in applying for PY 2020 funding.
+For the PY 2021 planning process, the City hosted two public hearings.
+The first, held on March 4, 2021 provided an explanation of the CDBG program and invited questions and comments from attendees.
+At the end of the public hearing, the City hosted a pre-application workshop for agencies interested in applying for PY 2021 funding.
 Throughout the year, particularly during the application process, the City staff is available to meet with all interested parties, be they individuals, agencies, businesses, or elected officials.
 The potential applicants are encouraged to meet with the CDBG team to discuss their programs, share the agency and community needs, and receive input into the best approaches for requesting funding.
-This year, Clear Creek ISD became involved in the planning process and applied for funding.
-Bay Area Turning Point became involved in the process but declined to submit an application.

-The second public hearing was held on July 23, 2020 during the 30-day public comment period.
+The second public hearing was held on June 22, 2021 launching the 30-day public comment period.
 This included a review of the Annual Action Plan draft, soliciting input from the attendees.
 COVID-19 has thrusted League City and all governmental agencies into the world of virtual meeting.
-This second public hearing was a hybrid, both in-person and though Zoom.
-Information was provided on how to submit comments and questions even if viewed after the fact.
-The notice for the public hearing also provided notice of the 30-day public comment period.
-Both public hearings, the 30-day public comment period and the public service application were publishing in the Galveston Daily News, the local general circulation newspaper, at City Hall, and on the City's website and Facebook page in English and Spanish.
+The first public hearing was a hybrid, both in-person and though Zoom.
+With the high percent of residents having been vaccinated and the State's increased relaxing of the safety precautions, the second public hearing was conducted only in person.
+Information was provided on how to submit comments and questions, even in the case of the first meeting, if viewed after the fact.
+The notice for the second public hearing also provided notice of the 30-day public comment period.
+Both public hearings, the 30-day public comment period and the public service application were published in the Galveston Daily News, the local general circulation newspaper, at City Hall, and on the City's website and Facebook page in English and Spanish.
+The public hearing notices, as well as the City Council agenda for approving the Action Plan were posted at least 72 hours before the meeting.